 Travis’ facial expression remained composed and his voice dispassionate as he said, “There, that’s the goodbye I wanted to give you earlier.”
 Somehow, he was able to retain a steady poker face through the statement, hiding any sign of emotion beneath that cool exterior he carried around him, and Ben thought: You’d make a hell of a great actor yourself, Cooper… Wiping fingers down the corners of his lips as though wiping remnants of their kiss away, Ben said, “Well, I feel much better now, thanks for that.”
 He yanked on the metal handle of the door and pulled it back open, showcasing the empty hallway beyond.
 “Glad you could stop by for a minute, Cooper.
 Maybe I’ll look you up the next time I swing through Buena Vista.”

 “Ah.”
-Travis crossed his arms and snickered, having no intention of leaving.
+Travis crossed his arms and snickered.

 “You said it wrong.”